Logging HomeKit data to Google Sheets for free: walkthrough

 - For now create a timer that repeats once a day, first execution in 1 hour.

-- Click “Next”; now choose a random scene.
+Screenshot of creating timer in Eve - Click “Next”; now choose a random scene.
 We will exchange a Shortcut for this scene soon, but this is not possible yet, so any scene will do.

 - Click “Next” and give the timer a name, e.g. “LogTrigger”